armory/documentation/_user_guides/dinghy.md

 Notice both `app1` and `app2` are under the same repo, each app has its own `dinghyfile` and its own spinnaker application that can be referenced in the `dinghyfile`.

 ### Template validation
-If while rendering a `dinghyfile`, there is a malformed JSON filed that is encountered, the logs should indicate the line number and the column number of the error.
-There is also the `arm cli` that can be used to validate `dinghyfile`s and `module`s locally without having to put them in source control.
+If, while rendering a `dinghyfile`, a malformed JSON file is encountered, the logs should indicate the line number and the column number of the error.
+The `arm cli` that can be used to validate `dinghyfile`s and `module`s locally without having to put them in source control.

 ### Newlines
 For ease of readablilty, you can split a single call to `module` across multiple lines.
 For example, the following two `dinghyfile`s are both valid & produce identical pipelines in spinnaker: